algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

     - Sometimes the compiled version of a PyTeal code snippet will differ slightly from the TEAL version.
 However, the resulting function should be equivalent for the particular area of focus in the documentation.
 In larger more complex programs, this may not always be the case.
     - When a TEAL code snippet includes comments as placeholders for code, the PyTeal example will often use a placeholder of `Seq([Return(Int(1))])` with a comment describing this as a placeholder.
 This allows the user to compile the program for learning purposes.
 However, returning 1 is a very permissive action and should be carefully updated when used in a real application.

-# The Lifecycle of a Stateful Smart Contract
+# The lifecycle of a smart contract
 Stateful smart contracts are implemented using two TEAL programs:

 * The `ApprovalProgram` is responsible for processing all application calls to the contract, with the exception of the clear call (described in the next bullet).
 This program is responsible for implementing most of the logic of an application.
 Like stateless contracts, this program will succeed only if one nonzero value is left on the stack upon program completion or the `return` opcode is called with a positive value on the top of the stack.